-Success Equation, based on statistics.
-Essentially they found that if any person in our society does these three things in this order, they have an almost infinitesimal chance of being poor.
+When we think about the future we need to think first and foremost about our kids.
+We have to be honest about the impact unmarried child bearings have on our communities.
+The Brookings Institute found that if any person in our society does these three things in this order, they have an almost infinitesimal chance of being poor.
 It's called the Success Equation.
-Those three things are: if you finish high school, if you get a job, and if you wait until you are married to have children.
-The percentage of people who do those things and find themselves in persistent poverty are almost nonexistent.
-I think it's time to be honest with these numbers and share with our kids the importance of these things: the importance of getting a high school diploma, the importance of being ready for work, and the importance of waiting to have children until you're married.
-Being honest with our kids about an aspiration I think is critical.
-The truth of the matter is, President Obama recently gave a speech on his focus on income and there is an extraordinary disparity between the strength of two parent families and incomes across this country.
-As the President noted, the number of people who are born in the top one percent of income, have almost a 1 in 2 or a 1 in 3 chance of staying in that income level, or people that are born in the lower 20 percent, as the President noted, have only a 1 in 20 chance of moving up.
+Those three things are: finish high school, get a job, and wait until you are married to have children.
+The percentage of people who do those things and find themselves in persistent poverty is almost nonexistent.
+I think it's time to be honest about these numbers and share with our kids the importance of these three things: the importance of getting a high school diploma, the importance of being ready for work, and the importance of waiting to have children until you're married.
+Being honest with our kids about these facts is critical.

+President Obama recently gave a speech on income inequality.
+The truth of the matter is there is an extraordinary disparity in incomes between two-parent families and non-two parent families.
+As the President noted, the number of people who are born in the top one percent of income, have a small chance of staying in that income level, and for people that are born in the lower 20 percent the chance is 1 in 20.

 Family, I would submit to you, is a key indicator of success.
-So looking for ways that we can encourage more young people to get married, to stay married, to wait to have children until they're married is a very important.
+So, we are looking for ways that we can encourage more young people to get married, to stay married, and to wait to have children until after they have gotten married.
 In Indiana, this is particularly important.
-Back in the 1960s, an average of 5.4 percent of children in our state were born to unmarried parents.
-That rate had been nearly flat for decades in our state before then.
-Then it began to rise to 20 percent in the 1980s and double that to almost 40 percent today.
-In Indiana, we have the 13th highest unmarried childbearing rate in the nation.
+Back in the 1960s, an average of 5.4 percent of children in our state were born to unmarried parents, a rate that had been unchanged going back decades.
+It then rose to 20 percent in the 1980s, and is almost 40 percent today.
+We have the 13th highest unmarried childbearing rate in the nation.
 The large majority of unmarried childbirths occur to women in their 20s and in their teens.
-So, what I want to talk to you about, is how we encourage a stronger foundation of our families.
-I felt very strongly about coming to a place that makes such a difference in the lives of families-so that I could learn from you.
+In light of this, I want to talk to you about how we encourage a stronger foundation of our families, and I can think of no better place to address this topic.